Shadorain/shadotheme/README.md

 #### Shell

-To have special LS_COLORS, set this environment variable in your shell's
+To have special LS_COLORS, set these environment variables in your shell's
 configuration:

 ```bash